 • You entered in Miami without legal documents and without presenting them at the border;

 • You are detained with the classification of “arriving alien” which means that you are not an U.S. citizen, but you’ve made a trip outside U.S. and you are returning illegally again in the state;

-• You are a non citizen and you also committed serious offences like crime, drugs possession, fraud, etc;
+• You are a noncitizen and you also committed serious offenses like crime, drugs possession, fraud, etc;

 In case you need an immigration lawyer due to the fact that you are detained and you want to be released on bond in Miami, you should know that our team of local lawyers will help you obtain the desired outcome.

-We invite you to get in touch with an immigration attorney in Miami for more questions on the immigration bond in Miami or if you need legal assistance with this type of process.
+We invite you to get in touch with an immigration attorney in USA for more questions on the immigration bond in Miami or if you need legal assistance with this type of process.